Is Vanicream Moisturizing Cream Safe During Pregnancy? (Updated 2026 Guide)

 SAFE

 Sorbitol is a sugar alcohol commonly used as a low calorie sweetener and humectant in food and dental products.
-A sugar alcohol sweetener; safe during pregnancy in moderate amounts.
+Sorbitol acts as a moisture attracting ingredient and is considered safe during pregnancy.

 Answering Your Questions